huggingface/diffusers/docs/source/en/training/lora.md

 Once you've made all your changes or you're okay with the default configuration, you're ready to launch the training script! 🚀

-Let's train on the [Pokémon BLIP captions](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions) dataset to generate our own Pokémon.
-Set the environment variables `MODEL_NAME` and `DATASET_NAME` to the model (either from the Hub or a local path) and the dataset.
-You should also specify where to save the model in `OUTPUT_DIR` and the name of the model to save to on the Hub with `HUB_MODEL_ID`.
+Let's train on the [Pokémon BLIP captions](https://huggingface.co/datasets/lambdalabs/pokemon-blip-captions) dataset to generate our yown Pokémon.
+Set the environment variables `MODEL_NAME` and `DATASET_NAME` to the model and dataset respectively.
+You should also specify where to save the model in `OUTPUT_DIR`, and the name of the model to save to on the Hub with `HUB_MODEL_ID`.
 The script creates and saves the following files to your repository:

 - saved model checkpoints
-- `pytorch_lora_weights.safetensors`: the trained LoRA weights
+- `pytorch_lora_weights.safetensors` (the trained LoRA weights)

 If you're training on more than one GPU, add the `--multi_gpu` parameter to the `accelerate launch` command.